metafacture/metafacture.github.io/extensions/index.md

 # Extensions

 ## Overview
+Here you will find different extensions and plugins related to the [Metafacture project](https://metafacture.org) in order to support working with the framework Metafacture.
+At the current state there are provided VS Code / Codium Extensions for Fix language and Flux language.
+Both extensions are aiming to support working with Fix and Flux by syntax highlighting, simple auto completion and validation of the Flux/Fix language.
+In the future there could be extensions and plugins for other IDEs than VS Code / Codium.

 ## Setup an extension
 There are different ways to install extensions for VS Code / Codium.